 It was a commentary on gentrification in the city.

-As Gabriel Metcalf put it in CityLab earlier this year:
+As Gabriel Metcalf put it in CityLab:

-The city’s ideological progressives have exacerbated the problem:
+The city’s ideological progressives exacerbated the problem:

 San Francisco has a roughly thirty-five percent homeownership rate.
 Then 172,000 units of the city’s 376,940 housing units are under rent control.
 (That’s about 75% of the city’s rental stock.)
 Homeowners have a strong economic incentive to restrict supply because it supports price appreciation of their own homes.
 It’s understandable.
 Many of them have put the bulk of their net worth into their homes and they don’t want to lose that.

-But I’ll be optimistic that the root of the problem is finally be addressed only if and when the progressives of San Francisco stop singling out tech companies for opprobrium and begin to cast preservationist homeowners, the anti-density wing of the environmental movement, and other anti-growth forces as the villains of their morality plays.
+Alas, well-intentioned incumbent San Franciscans are ideologically prone to look for villains elsewhere.
+The city needn’t lose all its history to prosper.
+But it must grow and change, just as it did when the homes owned by its NIMBYs were built.
+I’ll be optimistic that the root of the problem is finally be addressed when the progressives of San Francisco stop singling out tech companies for opprobrium and begin to cast preservationist homeowners, the anti-density wing of the environmental movement, and other anti-growth forces as the villains of their morality plays.